bojanpopic/developer.joomlatools.com/framework/template-system.md

 When a Joomlatools layout gets compiled the above mappings are applied and the corresponding calls evaluated.
-What that means for example is that calling `object()` inside a template layout file is the same as calling `KObject::getObject()`.
+What that means for example is that calling `object()` inside a template file is the same as calling `KObject::getObject()`.

 ## Tags

 Tags are one more important part of the template dialect that Joomlatools uses.
-The system finds the `style`, `script`, `meta`, `links` and `title` tags in a template, filters them out, and adds them to the head document.
+The engine finds the `style`, `script`, `meta`, `links` and `title` tags in a template, filters them out, and adds them to the head document.
 The `style` and `script` tags can optionally be given the `data-inline` attribute, which lets them stay exactly where there are in the layout.

-Special `ktml` namespace tags (i.e.`<ktml:toolbar></ktml:toolbar>`) also get filtered and replaced with specialized dynamic output in a similar way that a template helper might.
+Special `ktml` namespace tags (i.e.`<ktml:toolbar></ktml:toolbar>`) also get filtered and replaced with specialized dynamic output.
 We use the `ktml` namespace to avoid name collisions with other tags.

 * `<ktml:script src=[url]>` - Render a script tag with specified source url and place that tag in the head.
 * `<ktml:style src=[url]>`  - Render the appropriate `link` tag, with `href` from the `src`, and add it to the head.